thsmi/sieve/nightly/README.md

 testing after any major change.
 I'll be more than happy if you send me feedback on those builds and report issues.

-Keep in mind development builds might not update automatically upon releas of the next version.
-They are expermiental, so they most likely contain bugs and regressions.
+Keep in mind development builds might not update automatically upon release of the next version.
+They are experimental, so they most likely contain bugs and regressions.
 Thus you are using these builds at your own risk.

 ## Installation